orlikoski/CyLR/README.md

 The CyLR tool collects forensic artifacts from hosts with NTFS file systems quickly, securely and minimizes impact to the host.

 The main features are:
-*  Quick collection
+*  Quick collection (it's really fast)
-*  Collection process does not use Windows API
+*  Raw file collection process does not use Windows API
 *  Optimized to store the collected artifacts in memory (minimizing or removing entirely the need to write additional artifacts on the host disk)
 *  Built in SFTP capability